Skip to main content

 8 mentions Positive Neutral Negative

 Overall, the game's stability is mixed; while many players report smooth gameplay and no significant glitches, some experience issues such as random freezes and crashes when accessing the options menu.
-Physics interactions can be clunky, and a few graphic glitches have been noted, but these do not seem to stem from hardware limitations.
+Physics interactions can be clunky, but the core game mechanics generally function well.
+Despite these drawbacks, the game is praised for its performance and visual quality.

 • “Other than that, the game runs great and looks great with an interesting story and setting.”